I got a great deal on the vintage record table. Would you believe it was only $5?

 I brought out my favorite Krud Kutter to clean up the dirt, grime and nicotine.
 The rack on the left is original, the one on the right has already been cleaned with the Krud Kutter and lightly sanded.

 I used the Krud Kutter on all of the metal parts, including the casters.

-The top on the cabinet was in rough shape and it was pressed wood, so I knew I wouldn’t be able to save it.
+The top on the vintage record table was in rough shape and it was pressed wood, so I knew I wouldn’t be able to save it.

 I used some Minwax Pre-Stain Conditioner prior to staining.

-After the conditioner dried, I used some Minwax Jacobean dark stain on the 1×12.
+After the conditioner dried, I used Minwax Jacobean dark stain on the 1×12.

 Not shown: I also sanded the bottom wood pieces and used the stain on them.
 (It’s difficult to take pictures with your phone while you are staining)